bahmutov/eslint-rules/README.md

 // [1, 'NaN', 'NaN']
 ```

-In this case, you can use [unary adaptor](http://bahmutov.calepin.co/iterator-callbacks.html).
+In this case, you can use [unary adaptor](http://bahmutov.calepin.co/iterator-callbacks.html) or
+3rd party iterator with simpler signature, [R.forEach](http://ramdajs.com/docs/R.html#forEach).

 # running